 Where do hedgehogs live?

-Hedgehogs inhabit a wide range across a variety of climates and terrains in East Africa.
+They inhabit a wide range across a variety of climates and terrains in East Africa, West Africa, and Central Africa.
 They must have dry shelters on well-drained soil and a good supply of ground-dwelling insects and other invertebrates.
-Hedgehogs are reported to be abundant in Suburban Nairobi, which meets these habitat conditions.
+They are reported to be abundant in Suburban Nairobi, which meets these habitat conditions.

-Tags: Benin, Burkina Faso, Kenya, Niger, Tanzania, Uganda, Zambia, East Africa, West/Central Africa, Kilimanjaro, Regional Parc W, Cameroon, Hedgehog
+Tags: Hedgehog, Benin, Burkina Faso, Cameroon, Ethiopia, Kenya, Niger, Tanzania, Uganda, Zambia, Kilimanjaro, Maasai Steppe, Regional Parc W, East Africa

 View Africa | Habitat

 They are a small mammal with short limbs and a body low to the ground.
 Their most distinctive characteristic is the thousands of stiff, sharp spines — harder and sharper than those of a porcupine — that cover the animal’s back and sides, like a pincushion filled with needles.

 This small, spiky animal can curl into a tight ball with spines sticking out in all directions.
 When they roll up, a special highly developed circular muscle that runs along the side of the body and across the rump and neck contracts and forms a “bag” into which the body, head, and legs are folded.
 They curl up if disturbed or frightened — only the strongest predators, such as the badger, can pry them open.
 They also sleep in this position, so are rarely caught unprotected.

 Hedgehogs will eat one-third of their body weights in one night.